/*******************************************************************************

 formatting errors, see the Details section of the

-sort key from a type T
+formatter class specification.Comparable sort key from a type T, and returns a

-that compares by that sort key.
+Comparator<T> that compares by that sort key.

-sort key from a type T
+Comparable sort key from a type T, and returns a

-that compares by that sort key.
+Comparator<T> that compares by that sort key.

 The returned comparator is serializable if the specified function is also serializable.

-that compares
+Comparator that compares

-objects by their last name,
+Person objects by their last name,

 Comparator<Person> byLastName = Comparator.comparing(Person::getLastName);